AlejandraValdivia/meow-matchmaker-app/README.md

 ## Project Description

-The Meow Matchmaker App is a web application designed to connect users who are interested in adopting, fostering, or volunteering to help cats.
+The Meow Matchmaker App is a web application designed to connect users who are interested in adopting, fostering, volunteering to care for cats, and looking for renting cats for events or special needs such as birthdays.
 Additionally, users can join a fan club to post and delete content, comment on posts, and make friends with other cat lovers.

 ## Table of Contents